iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 5 reviews"/>
 </p>

+> Looks like the app is finally working now.
+I have multiple checks per day that come with a notification.
+And the daily updates are a nice feature too.
+Next time you need to ask for consent, you have to send us a notification, nobody opens this app every day.<br> :date: __2020-12-21 13:01:44__

 > Beautiful<br> :date: __2020-11-16 15:17:20__

 > The effort to help is worthy 5 stars<br> :date: __2020-10-07 15:31:28__